vendrhub/vendr-documentation/content/core/1.0.0/README.md

 ## Getting Help

-If you require further assistance, or if you are having a particular issue you can't find an answer to, you can get community support via our support forum over on the [Umbraoco developer portal](https://our.umbraco.com/packages/website-utilities/vendr/vendr-support/).
+If you require further assistance, or if you are having a particular issue you can't find an answer to, you can get community support via our support forum over on the [Umbraco developer portal](https://our.umbraco.com/packages/website-utilities/vendr/vendr-support/).

 ## About Vendr